 Are you curious to know a bit more about the history of fiddle-leaf figs?
 Before they could be found on Pinterest boards and in trendsetting homes around the world, this species started out in the lowland rainforests of western Africa.

 In their natural habitat, they grow 40 to 50 feet tall.

-When cultivated outdoors as landscape specimens, which is possible in subtropical climates like those of USDA Hardiness Zones 9-11 in the US, they are typically shorter, about 15-25 feet tall.
+When cultivated outdoors as landscape specimens, which is possible in subtropical climates like those of USDA Hardiness Zones 9 to 11 in the US, they are typically shorter, about 15 to 25 feet tall.

 Don’t worry about your new fiddle-leaf fig growing that tall and crowding you out indoors.
 In your home, they won’t have the right growing conditions to reach such heights.

 Standard plants will probably top out around 10 feet, though I’ve seen them grow over 12 feet under ideal conditions.
 And dwarf varieties are available as well, if you’re looking for something a little smaller.

 For such a seemingly delicate plant, fiddle-leaf figs can be a touch unmerciful.
 In the wild, seeds are dropped into the canopy of the forest by birds, bats, or monkeys, where they start their lives if germination is successful.

 As they mature, these epiphytes send roots down from the canopy and into the soil.
 As they do this, they slowly wrap their roots around the host tree, and may eventually strangle it to death.

 The fiddle-leaf is related to weeping figs (F. benjamina) and rubber plants (F. elastica), which both do the same thing.
 Collectively, along with dozens of other fig species, they’re known as strangler figs.